If you’re wondering how to clean and maintain church pews regularly, we at McPhail Church Services have got you covered.

 As you can imagine, there are a variety of issues to consider when making your decision.
 The more information you can share with us, the better we’ll be able to lay out your options so you can make an informed decision moving forward in your church update or redesign.

-• Refinishing (wood structure) only, or refinishing and reupholstering?
+• How much of the pew? – Refinishing the wood only, or refinishing and reupholstering?
 If your pews are upholstered, you’ll need to consider replacing the seating when you refinish the wooden pew itself.

 Reupholstering church pews is an excellent way to refresh your sanctuary without having to invest in a costly new set of pews.
 The good news is, if the wooden structures of your pews are in good shape (no warping, cracks/structural damage), you can save a significant amount of money by simply reupholstering the pew seats (fabric and cushion)!